keevie/datastORM/README.md

 1. Clone this repo.
 2. Run ./demo/demo.sh
 3. Try out some commands in the REPL!
 See below for some test possibilities---starting with Chicken.all is a good idea.
+4. See [the docs](docs.md) for a full reference of available methods.

 ## Associations